This page is best viewed using desktop or Tablet

 "Accept what is, let go of what was and have faith in what will be" - Sonia Ricotti

-In 2023, I became aware of the extent of the severity of the pain and suffering in the UK police service and realised that all my work in the past two decades had led to this point.
-'Beyond the Badge' was born!I know that you too can go on to find what you'd love to do and just do it!
+In 2023, I became aware of the extent and severity of the pain and suffering within the UK police service and realised that all my work in the past two decades had led to this point.
+'Beyond the Badge' was born!
+I just know that you too can go on to find what you'd love to do and just do it!
 Which is why I'm now using and sharing my experiences, choices, decisions, and many mistakes, so that you can have same options to get the same or better results, navigate around the trapdoors and tripwires - not just to get any old job, but a true transition - a transformative transition to whatever you desire.

 Every great coach has a great coach, and mine recently asked me what drives me and motivates me to get up in the morning.

-The answer is easy.
-If I can stop just one more police officer from trying to end it all just because of a lack of knowledge and understanding about how their mind works, then everything I went through will have been worth it!
-And more than that, if I can inspire you as a police leaver to finally go for the dream once put on hold to start your policing career, if I can help you to find within yourself the mindset and resourcefulness you need to start your own business, or even just retire in peace and successfully let go of all negativity then again, everything I learned from my trips, falls and fails along the way will also have been worth it too!
+If I can inspire you as a police leaver to finally take a leap of faith and go for the dream once put on hold to start your policing career, or, if I can help you to find within yourself the mindset and resourcefulness you need to start your own business, or even just retire in peace and successfully let go of all of the negativity, then again, everything I learned from my trips, falls and fails along the way will also have been worth it too!

-I was proud to serve as a police officer then and I am proud to get to serve those who serve today.
-I do so by providing unconventional, inspirational and motivational means to help obliterate the stress, anxiety, and chronic uncertainty of modern day policing or leaving the police.
-My mission is to help, guide, support and inspire those that are feeling disillusioned, disappointed, discontented and demoralised and transform it those feelings into decisive, determined dedication, turn Frustration into Focus, and Exhaustion into Energy, so that you, and anyone that wants to can also go from 'Beat to Breakthrough' and live an inspired life Beyond the Badge!
+My mission is to help, guide, support those retiring with full service, and inspire those that are feeling disillusioned, disappointed, discontented and demoralised and transform those feelings into decisive, determined dedication, turn Frustration into Focus, and Exhaustion into Energy, so that you, and anyone that wants to can also go from 'Beat to Breakthrough' and live an inspired life Beyond the Badge!

 "We can't control the changes that come our way, but we can choose and master our response to them"—Paul B.